bamthomas/flac2mp3/README.md

 lame --silent -V2 --vbr-new -q0 --lowpass 19.7 --resample 44100

 # Why another flac2mp3 command ?
 Because I didn't find one that included the cover and that did not break my accents on itunes.
-Cf http://www.barreverte.fr/ou-sont-mes-accents-dans-itunes (en french)
+Cf http://www.barreverte.fr/ou-sont-mes-accents-dans-itunes (sorry, in french).
 Second because I wanted it to be robust (for example with comments on multiple lines, shell caracters in tags like `!*$`) and unit tested.

 # Compatibility and dependencies
-It works with linux (with python version >= 2.6.2), MacOS (>= Snow Leopard) Depends on `eyeD3`, `lame`, and `flac`.
+It works with linux (with python version >= 2.6.2), MacOS (>= Snow Leopard)

+Depends on `eyeD3`, `lame`, and `flac`.

 # Usage